argoproj-labs/training-material/argo-workflows/inputs-and-outputs/artifacts.md

 Artifacts are typically uploaded into a bucket within some kind of storage such as S3 or GCP.
 We call that storage an **artifact repository**.
-Within these lessons we'll be using MinIO for this purpose, but you can just imagine it is S3 or what ever you're used too
+Within these lessons we'll be using MinIO for this purpose, but you can just imagine it is S3 or what ever you're used too.

 ## Output Artifact